 B. Segmentation and Flexible Point Rights.

 In new Section 284.7 (e) of the Commission’s regulations, the Commission requires that pipelines permit shippers to segment capacity “to the extent operationally feasible.”
 Order No. 637 requires pipelines to either make necessary tariff changes to implement this segmentation policy or to explain why they must limit segmentation to ensure the operational integrity of their systems and ensure service to other shippers.
-As is explained below, segmentation is not appropriate on Transwestern because the Global Settlement provides a locked-in service structure for the term of the Global Settlement, in exchange for locked-in rates and Transwestern’s absorption of turnback costs, under which Transwestern was provided the opportunity to recoup turnback costs through the sale of capacity outside the locked-in service structure.
+As is explained below, segmentation is not appropriate on Transwestern because it conflicts with and would destroy the agreed-upon balance of risks and benefits that was approved by the Commission in Transwestern’s Global Settlement. [put fn 6 here] The Global Settlement provides a locked-in service structure that was designed to remain in place for the full term of the Global Settlement, and for locked-in rates, Transwestern’s absorption of turnback costs, and the opportunity for Transwestern to attempt to recoup turnback costs through the sale of capacity outside the locked-in service structure.
 Transwestern currently offers shippers the maximum amount of flexibility as to use of their capacity under the locked-in service structure and negotiated sharing of risk for unsubscribed capacity provided by the Global Settlement.

 (1) Description of Shipper Rights under Transwestern’s Global Settlement